Copula-Stein Discrepancy: A Generator-Based Stein Operator for Archimedean Dependence: Abstract

 \section{Abstract}

-Kernel Stein discrepancies (KSDs) have become a principal tool for goodness-of-fit testing, but standard KSDs are often insensitive to higher-order dependency structures, such as tail dependence, which are critical in many scientific and financial domains.
-We address this gap by introducing the Copula-Stein Discrepancy (CSD), a novel class of discrepancies tailored to the geometry of statistical dependence.
-By defining a Stein operator directly on the copula density, CSD leverages the generative structure of dependence, rather than relying on the joint density’s score function.
-For the broad class of Archimedean copulas, this approach yields a closed-form Stein kernel derived from the scalar generator function.
-We provide a comprehensive theoretical analysis, proving that CSD (i) metrizes weak convergence of copula distributions, ensuring it detects any mismatch in dependence; (ii) has an empirical estimator that converges at the minimax optimal rate of $O_P(n^{-1/2})$; and (iii) is provably sensitive to differences in tail dependence coefficients.
-The framework is extended to general non-Archimedean copulas, including elliptical and vine copulas.
-Computationally, the exact CSD kernel evaluation scales linearly in dimension, while a novel random feature approximation reduces the $n$-dependence from quadratic $O(n^2)$ to near-linear $\tilde{O}(n)$, making CSD a practical and theoretically principled tool for dependence-aware inference.
+Kernel Stein discrepancies (KSDs) are widely used for goodness-of-fit testing, but standard KSDs can be insensitive to higher-order dependence features such as tail dependence.
+We introduce the Copula-Stein Discrepancy (CSD), which defines a Stein operator directly on the copula density to target dependence geometry rather than the joint score.
+For Archimedean copulas, CSD admits a closed-form Stein kernel derived from the scalar generator.
+We prove that CSD metrizes weak convergence of copula distributions, admits an empirical estimator with minimax-optimal rate $O_P(n^{-1/2})$, and is sensitive to differences in tail dependence coefficients.
+We further extend the framework beyond Archimedean families to general copulas, including elliptical and vine constructions.
+Computationally, exact CSD kernel evaluation is linear in dimension, and a random-feature approximation reduces the quadratic $O(n^2)$ sample scaling to near-linear $\tilde{O}(n)$; experiments show near-nominal Type~I error, increasing power, and rapid concentration of the approximation toward the exact $\widehat{\mathrm{CSD}}_n^2$ as the number of features grows.